 - Its context of development is radically different from the Western model, in all respects;

-- It offers a system that meets all the requirements above.
+- It offers a system that meets all the requirements noted above.

 The Classical Chinese period of philosophical and military development took place between 771-221 BC.
 In 771 the rulers of unified China (Zhou Dynasty) were displaced by a foreign attack, the various provincial governors declared themselves kings, and began a war to reunify China under their own rule.
 Though every state fought for total domination over all of China, the goal was a distant dream.
 The reality was incessant warfare on all fronts.